 Conditions in makeshift camps

-The report published by NAGA on 16 December 2021, highlights how the number of homeless persons increased in Milan; most of them are third country nationals under the age of 35, often migrants benefiting from protection.[25]
+Since January 2018, the Naga network has been monitoring the informal settlements in Milan.[32]
+A report published by NAGA on 16 December 2021, highlights how the number of homeless persons increased in Milan; most of them are third country nationals under the age of 35, often migrants benefiting from protection.[33]

-The Government recently allocated 200 million euros from the National Program for Recovery and Resilience (PNRR)[28] to Municipalities particularly affected by the presence of informal settlements (especially in Apulia).
-This could be a unique opportunity to finally overcome the ghettoization that informal settlements produce; however, problems have already emerged with regard to the effective ability of Municipalities to develop projects in this respect, to the point that there is a concrete risk that these funds will be spent just building new settlements made of housing containers, or not be spent at all.[29]
+In 2022, the Government allocated 200 million euros from the National Program for Recovery and Resilience (PNRR)[36] to Municipalities particularly affected by the presence of informal settlements (especially in Apulia).
+This could be a unique opportunity to finally overcome the ghettoization that informal settlements produce; however, problems have already emerged with regard to the effective ability of Municipalities to develop projects in this respect, to the point that there is a concrete risk that these funds will be spent just building new settlements made of housing containers, or not be spent at all.[37]

 The fifth Report Agromafie e Caporalato published by FLAI- CGIL two labour unions, by the end of 2020, highlights that, in the last decade more and more asylum seekers are crowding informal settlements sought close to the place of work in the agriculture sector.
 To date, the report says, tens of thousands of asylum seekers are living in a promiscuous and degrading manner in these settlements.